NYCJacob/backbone-nutrition/README.md

 results in the results div.

 ## Issues
-- render does not seem to append each item in the collection.foreach loop
+- saved items collection render not working